-- Must have a minimum of Lifeguard/Instructor III qualifications - (d) WHMIS training to be provided by the City on paid time at no cost to the employee. - (e) Changes in Provincial Health Act regulations will be discussed by the parties to ensure that pool and employees meet the new regulations. - 25.16 Hepatitis "B" inoculations shall be provided to all pool employees at the City's cost.
+- (c) WHMIS training to be provided by the City on paid time at no cost to the employee. - (d) Changes in Provincial Health Act regulations will be discussed by the parties to ensure that pool and employees meet the new regulations.

+25.15 Hepatitis "B" Inoculations

+Hepatitis "B" inoculations shall be provided to all pool employees at the City's cost.
 If inoculations are done during the employee's working hours, there shall be no loss of pay to the employee.

-25.17 Premiums for Utility Group
+25.16 Premiums for Utility Group

-(a) The City shall pay a premium to eligible positions, for all hours worked, as follows:
+(a) The City shall pay a premium to eligible positions, as follows:

-Twenty five cent (\$0.25) increase for every five (5) day course passed for the following:
+Twenty-five cent (\$0.25) increase for every five (5) day course passed for the following:

+Water Distribution I & II

+Wastewater Collection I & II

+Chlorine Handling

-Water Distribution I & II Wastewater Collection I & II Chlorine Handling Water Treatment I & II Wastewater Treatment I & II Cross Connection Control
+Water Treatment I & II

+Wastewater Treatment I & II

+Cross Connection Control